rabbitmq/rabbitmq-server/deps/rabbitmq_sharding/README.md

 ```

 This will create `2` sharded queues per node in the cluster, and will
-bind those queus using the `"1234"` routing key.
+bind those queues using the `"1234"` routing key.

 ## Building the plugin ##